cube-drone/silly/README.md

 ### i want to contribute to silly development

-It needs tests, tox, and travis before I'll be able to accept pull requests.
-Coming soon.

-Also if the pull request is insufficiently ridiculous it will be rejected outright.
+If your pull request is insufficiently ridiculous it will be rejected outright.